payu-india/CMS-Chatbot/docs/Offerings/introduction-cross-border-payments-import/index.md

 next:
   description: ''
 ---
-Merchants outside India, who are willing to serve Indian consumers without establishment entities in India can opt-in.
-The settlement will be done directly by PayU through AD banks in the merchant’s native currency.
-The payment methods supported for cross-border payments are cards, Net Banking and UPI.
+Merchants outside India, who are willing to serve Indian consumers without establishment entities in India can collect payments from Indian customers.
+The settlement will be done to an offshore account directly by PayU through AD banks in the merchant’s native currency.
+The payment methods supported for cross-border payments are Cards (Debit & Credit), Net Banking and UPI.

-PayU Cross-Border Payments – Import Integration facilitates overseas sellers to collect payments from buyers in India and transfer the funds to the overseas seller:
+PayU **Cross-Border Payments – Import** Integration facilitates overseas sellers to collect payments from buyers in India and transfer the funds to the overseas seller:

-* In their native currency
+* In their desired currency (100+)
-* With lesser settlement time
+* With T+2 settlement time

 This is as per the [RBI guideline](https://rbi.org.in/Scripts/NotificationUser.aspx?Id=12561\&Mode=0) -RBI/2023-24/80